 There are a number of artificial lenses available, and can correct both near, and far, sightedness.
 Your consultant will be able to advise the lens that is most suitable for you, but some other eye conditions including astigmatism may limit the choices.

-Cataract removal surgery is performed under local anaesthetic and takes around 30 minutes.
-The surgeon will break down the affected lens with ultrasound waves, then remove it from its capsule in the eye through a small incision.
-A new lens will then be implanted through the same cut.
+Cataract removal surgery is performed under local anaesthetic and takes around 15 minutes.
+The surgeon will break down the cataract with ultrasound waves, then remove it from its capsule in the eye through a small incision.
+A new lens will then be implanted through the same incision.
 It will be held in place by the original capsule.

-You are likely to be able to leave hospital a few hours after the procedure.
-You will be given eye drops and should not touch or rub the eye excessively for a day or so.
+You are likely to be able to leave hospital an hour after the procedure.
+You will be given eye drops and should not touch or rub the eye excessively for a few weeks following your surgery.
 Your vision will be blurry for a few hours post-surgery and you will have some sensitivity to light.
 You will not be able to drive until the lens has settled; this usually takes around a day.
+There are some limitations on your activities for the first few weeks.
+Heavy lifting and stooping must be avoided for example, however after this period you can recommence normal physical activity.

 Avoid applying eye make-up until advised by your surgeon - this is usually a few days after surgery.

-You will need to have an eye test after a month or six weeks to reassess your glasses prescription.
+You will need to have an eye test after a month to reassess your glasses prescription.
 The procedure will not correct other problems with your vision.

 Cataract removal can also result in detachment of the retina, damage to the capsule which holds the lens, or reactive swelling in the other eye.